OSGP/Documentation/chapter4/README.md

 With OSGP we intend to have the right balance between a benevolent Dictator and a Formal Metitocracy to prevent unwanted dictators and ever lasting discussions.
 The basic idea is to make dicissions based on concensus.
 If this takes to long, the community council can be asked to make a decission.

-Maintainers

 Community council
 This council can make disccions on all commmunity related subject.
+The community council can be elected by the community members (when the need is theire).
+The community council consists of 5 people.
+1 is seat is taken by the OSGP Foundation for alligntment between the foundation and the online community.

 General goverance
 - Make sure that people can contribute